Whittier (Eat Street)

 $–$$

-Notable restaurants: Birchwood Cafe, Seward Co-op Creamery deli, Friendship Store, A Baker's Wife, The Howe (nearby)
+Notable restaurants: Darling Neighborhood Cafe, Seward Co-op Friendship Store, A Baker's Wife, The Howe (nearby)

 Seward is not a food destination in the traditional sense — you will not find a strip of restaurants to browse.
-What it has is specific: the Birchwood Cafe is one of the best farm-to-table restaurants in Minneapolis, with a commitment to local sourcing that is genuine rather than performative.
-The Seward Co-op deli at both locations serves prepared food that rivals sit-down restaurants.
-A Baker's Wife has been producing pastries from a small Franklin Avenue kitchen since 1985.
+What it has is specific: Darling Neighborhood Cafe (in the former Birchwood space) continues the tradition of thoughtful, locally sourced cooking on East 25th Street.
+The Seward Co-op Friendship Store serves prepared food that rivals sit-down restaurants.
+A Baker's Wife has been producing pastries from a small kitchen since 1985.
+Sean Sherman's NATIFS recently acquired the old Creamery building for SHOTA, an Indigenous BBQ concept that could reshape Seward's food identity.
 The food here reflects the neighborhood's values: local, cooperative, sustainable, and unfussy.
 You eat in Seward because the food is good and the sourcing is honest, not because you are looking for a scene.

 Read the full Seward guide →South Uptown